franzholz/jfmulticontent/README.md

 # TYPO3 extension jfmulticontent

-I have developed the existing jfmulticontent extension for the TYPO3 version 8.7.
-TYPO3 9 is working.
+I have developed the existing jfmulticontent extension for the TYPO3 versions 8.7 - 9.5.
+TYPO3 10 needs more testing.

 ## Flexform Migration